WamdamProject/WaMDaM-software-ecosystem/mkdocs/Edit_MD_Files/Publications.md

 They also reflect the type and number of audiences that WaMDaM was presented to and ultimately benefited from their feedback.

-## Peer reviewed journal articles
+## Peer-reviewed journal articles
 * Preparing to submit: A New Information Model to Manage Data for Water Resources Systems Modeling.
 Journal of Environmental Modeling and Software

-* In preparation: A Vision for a Software Ecosystem to Publish and Discover Data and Models for Water Resources Systems
+* Drafted: A Vision for a Software Ecosystem to Publish and Discover Data and Models for Water Resources Systems

 * In preparation: Workflows to Automate Data Preparation for Comparison Systems Water Management Models

-## Peer reviewed conference articles
+## Peer-reviewed conference articles
 * Adel M. Abdallah and David E. Rosenberg (2014).
 [WaMDaM: A Data Model to Organize and Synthesize Water Management Data][1].
 7th International Congress on Environmental Modelling and Software.
 International Environmental Modelling and Software Society (iEMSs)

 [1]:https://github.com/WamdamProject/WaMDaM_Publications/raw/master/Files/Writings/04iemss2014_submission_406.pdf